Cram (game show): $10,000 quiz

-For the $10,000 quiz bonus round, immediately after the stunt round, the winning team climbed into a pair of twin beds onstage and donned blindfolds while the lights were dimmed.
-"Miss Pickwick," the "resident sleep therapist" (Andrea Hutchman), would read the team a series of bizarre facts, historical events, and other strange pieces of trivia.
-In addition to the facts, contestants were also read various suggestions such as "You're getting so sleepy" to make staying awake even more difficult.
-When the show came back from the break, the team's memory, would be tested on the facts Miss Pickwick had just read to them.
+For the $10,000 quiz bonus round, immediately after the stunt round, the winning team climbs into a pair of twin beds onstage and dons blindfolds while the lights are dimmed.
+"Miss Pickwick," the "resident sleep therapist" (Andrea Hutchman), reads the team a series of bizarre facts, historical events, and other strange pieces of trivia over the course of the final commercial break.
+In addition to the facts, contestants are also read various suggestions such as "You're getting so sleepy" to make staying awake even more difficult.

-After Elwood finished explaining the rules, the studio lights were turned on in time with a loud alarm, often accompanied by Icey making a loud noise.
-A 60-second countdown immediately started, and the team had to get out of bed and run across the stage to Elwood, standing on an uncomfortable object, following the promised format.
-Elwood would ask questions based on Miss Pickwick's information.
-However, before the team could answer a question, they had to get all four feet off the ground and onto the object, (which varied greatly, and no rhyme or reason for the object being selected was given; from a small flat raised circle stump on the ground, a balance beam, a rolling log, a high wire, two surfboards or two raised balance levers) that was located in the center of the stage.
-Every time a part of anyone's body touched the ground, a buzzer sounded and Elwood would stop reading and restart the question when the players recovered.
-(Players could respond and answer immediately, at any time their feet were off the ground, without waiting for him to finish the question.)
-The contestants started at the bottom (Level 0) of a five-level ladder and must answer enough questions to reach the top (Level 5).
-Each right answer moved the team up a level, while giving an incorrect answer or passing moved them down a level.
+After Elwood quietly explains the rules to the TV audience, the studio lights are turned on in time with a loud alarm, often accompanied by Icey making a loud noise.
+A 60-second countdown immediately starts, and the team has to get out of bed and run across the stage to Elwood, balancing on an unstable or uncomfortable object.
+Elwood would ask questions that came solely from Miss Pickwick's information.
+However, before the team can answer a question, they have to get all four feet off the ground and onto the object (such as a small flat raised circle stump on the ground, a balance beam, a rolling log, a high wire, two surfboards or two raised balance levers) that was located in the center of the stage.
+Every time a part of anyone's body touches the ground, a buzzer sounds and Elwood stops reading and restarts the question when the players recovers.
+(Players can respond and answer immediately, at any time their feet were off the ground, without waiting for him to finish the question.)
+The contestants starts at the bottom (Level 0) of a ladder and must answer enough questions to reach the top (Level 5).
+Each right answer moves the team up a level, while giving an incorrect answer or passing moves them down a level.
+The team cannot go below Level 0.

-If the team reached Level 5 before time ran out, they split $10,000; if not, they split $100 for each level they had reached.
+If the team reaches Level 5 before time runs out, they split $10,000; if not, they split an additional $100 for each level they reach.
 Cram souvenir coffee mugs were given to $10,000 winners in the first season, and to all winning teams in the second season.